71-71/HEWIC_Predictor/README.md

     **train_corpus.csv**: containing corpus for training the Doc2Vec model

     These files contains only synthesized data for better patient privacy protection.

+You could also organize your data following this format and replace them (ours) under the data directory.

 2. Extract data from the .csv files and process them into the input feature formats by: